In the guide

 • signature of responsible person (generally the person producing the document)

-As a consignor of animal by-product waste you must keep a record showing the bullet points asterisked above.
+As a consignor of animal by-product waste, you must keep a record showing the bullet points asterisked above.
 In most cases, the copy of the commercial document can serve as your record.
 However, it is advisable to have additional records in book form or electronically, as appropriate.

-If the document is produced by the consignor, it should be signed by the consignor.
-If the document is produced by the transporter, it should be signed by the transporter.
 Each movement of animal by-products and derived products must be accompanied by the top copy of the commercial document, which has to be left at the destination premises.
-The premises of origin and the transporter each retain a copy.
+The premises of origin and the transporter each retain a copy also.

 Commercial documents and all records relating to animal by-products must be retained for at least two years and produced on demand to an inspector.